PennyLaneAI/pennylane-rigetti/doc/code.rst

     to use these classes and functions directly.

-    See the :doc:`overview </index>` page for more details using the available Forest devices with PennyLane.
+    See the :doc:`overview </index>` page for more details using the available Rigetti devices with PennyLane.

-.. currentmodule:: pennylane_forest
+.. currentmodule:: pennylane_rigetti

-.. automodapi:: pennylane_forest
+.. automodapi:: pennylane_rigetti
     :no-heading:
     :include-all-objects: